Opportunities and Activities

 The Women in STEM at Duquesne University (WIS-DU) forum is designed to promote and support women in basic and applied sciences, technology, engineering and mathematics career paths at Duquesne University.

 Undergraduate Research Program

 The Undergraduate Research Program provides students with essential research experience for a career in the sciences or science-related fields.
 This program offers students the opportunity to experience science through the successes and failures of scientific research.
 Students are encouraged to start research as early as their freshman year, allowing them to gain as much experience as possible.

 Forensic Science and Law Summer Workshop

-Students and faculty of the Bayer School Forensic Science and Law program, will offer the four-day workshop.
+The professional Forensic Science and Law fraternity Phi Sigma Lambda hosts an annual Forensic Science and Law Workshop at Duquesne University.
+Students and faculty of the Bayer School Forensic Science and Law program offer the four-day workshop.
 High school students from Pittsburgh and the surrounding area are invited to participate.

-Duquesne University recognizes the importance of the study abroad experience in shaping young adults who are intellectually aware, culturally sensitive, and professionally prepared to become global citizens of the twenty-first century.
-Duquesne University offers a variety of study abroad programs, including:
+Duquesne University recognizes the importance of the Study Abroad experience in shaping young adults who are intellectually aware, culturally sensitive and professionally prepared to become global citizens of the twenty-first century.
+Students can choose from a variety of study abroad programs, including:

 The Center for Career Development works with our science majors to assist in finding internships and exploring careers in the sciences.
 Internship opportunities are available for Bayer School students at many leading scientific companies and organizations.